Truman School Annual Awards

 Dr. Brian Kisida, an associate professor in the Truman School of Government and Public Affairs at the University of Missouri, has been named to the 2025 class of Andrew Carnegie Fellows.
 Awarded by the Carnegie Corporation of New York, the fellowship is one of the highest honors in the social sciences and humanities.
 Dr. Kisida became the university’s first recipient after University of Missouri President Mun Choi nominated him for his impactful work in education policy.

-Sustained Excellence, Truman top 50.
+Sustained Excellence, Truman listed at 36.

 The Truman School of Government and Public Affairs at the University of Missouri ranks 36th among Public Affairs programs in the 2025 U.S. News & World Report rankings, a testament to the programs enduring excellence, by maintaining this level of recognition for over 30 years.
 This placement reflects the school's commitment to academic excellence and its role in preparing students for public service careers.